 Through the Stroke Recovery Service, stroke survivors will receive:

-- A tailored recovery plan with intensive coordinated support, according to level of need, to ensure the best possible recovery and achievement of personal goals.
+- A personalised stroke recovery plan to ensure the best possible recovery and achievement of personal goals.

 - Practical and emotional support for survivors, their carers and families.